All aboard the summer express

-"Travelling is a part of my personality.
-I can travel back and forth to different parts of the world for weeks on end, only to return home to Barcelona for a couple of days and feel ready to go again," says Nuria Val, a Spanish multi-hyphen who combines photography with creative direction, modelling and world-exploring.
+“Traveling is a part of my personality.
+I can travel back and forth to different parts of the world for weeks on end, only to return home to Barcelona for a couple of days and feel ready to go again,” says Nuria Val, a Spanish multi-hyphen who combines photography with creative direction, modeling and exploring the world.
 She also happens to be one of the most influential dressers on the internet.

-For Nuria, summer is more than just a season among the others – it's the feeling she's chasing all year round.
+For Nuria, summer is more than just one season among others – it's the feeling she's chasing all year round.
 It's clear to her more than 220,000 Instagram followers that Nuria is always on the road.

-Lucky for Nuria, Barcelona is a city of sun, sea and sand.
-We followed her as she got ready to get out of town, seeing off her favourite places before leaving the city for the summer.
+Luckily for Nuria, Barcelona is a city of sun, sea and sand.
+We followed her as she got ready to get out of town, seeing off her favorite places before leaving the city for the summer.